About Counselling, Freqently Asked Questions

 What will happen during these sessions?

-During the initial therapy session we meet and discuss your expectations and needs from counselling.
+During the initial therapy session we can discuss your expectations and needs from counselling.
 This session also gives you the opportunity to decide if you would like us to work together.

-Further sessions are held at the same time and place weekly.
-We will look at your issues and find a way for you to resolve these and find ways to cope.
+Further sessions are usually held at the same time and place weekly.
+We will look at your issues and help you find ways of coping and resolving difficulties in your life.

 How many sessions will I need?